MediaComem/comem-archioweb-tictactoe/WS.md

-The provided `ViewManager` class has a [`removeJoinable` game][view-manager-remove-joinable-game] that does the opposite of the `addJoinableGame` method: it removes it from the list. **Add the following function to the `GAME MANAGEMENT` section**:
+The provided `ViewManager` class has a [`removeJoinable` game][view-manager-remove-joinable-game] that does the opposite of the `addJoinableGame` method: it removes a game from the list. **Add the following function to the `GAME MANAGEMENT` section**:

 ```js